jakubvalenta/covid-chance/README.md

 $ cp config.sample.json ~/.config/covid-chance/config.json
 ```

-Then configure the PostgreSQL database connection.
+Then open the file and configure the PostgreSQL database connection.
 Example:

 ```
 {